United Auto Workers threaten to expand targeted strike if there is no substantive progress by Friday

 President Joe Biden said he would send two top administration officials including acting Labor Secretary Julie Su to Detroit this week to meet with both sides.
 Biden has publicly backed the UAW, saying workers deserve to share in the automakers' recent record profits.

+“I do not believe that the president himself should intervene as he did in the railroad strike in these talks.
+He should not be at that table,” said Rep. Debbie Dingell, whose congressional district includes part of southeast Michigan.

-The UAW has pointed to those profits, which the companies recorded as prices rose sharply on strong consumer demand and a limited supply of vehicles because of chip shortages and other issues.
+The UAW has pointed to the car makers' profits — which the companies recorded as prices rose sharply on strong consumer demand and a limited supply of vehicles because of chip shortages and other issues.
 The union is seeking wage increases of more than 30% over four years and other sweeteners.

 The companies say they can't afford to meet the UAW's demands because they must invest those profits to help them make the transition to electric vehicles.